coastalme/coastalme/TO_DO_LIST.md

 -  TODO 062 [Show end-of-iteration number of cells with sediment somewhere]
 -  TODO 068 [Only show output in log file that is relevant to processes being simulated]
 -  TODO 074 [Output history of what landforms are on a particular cell or cells.
 User inputs cell(s), how?]
+-  TODO 082 [Also show m_dStartIterUnconsFineAllCells etc. in log file]

 ## Completed
 -  TODO 003 [Make coastline curvature moving window size a user input DONE in 1.1.22]